frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 - Add support for iOS 14.x secure DTX.
 Thanks [@mrmacete][]!
 - Fix Java.deoptimizeEverything() on Android 11.
 Thanks [@Gh0u1L5][]!

+### Changes in 12.11.16

+- Fix arm64e support in Arm64Relocator.can_relocate().
+Thanks [@mrmacete][]!
+- Add “onEvent” option to Stalker.follow().
+This allows synchronous processing of events in native code – typically implemented using CModule.
+  Useful when wanting to implement custom filtering and/or queuing logic to improve performance, or sacrifice performance in exchange for reliable event delivery.
+- Expose Stalker's live CpuContext to EventSink.
+This can be accessed through the “onEvent” callback, and through the Gum C API.
+- Add Spinlock to the CModule runtime.

 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0
 [releases]: https://github.com/frida/frida/releases